 Voting by Absentee Ballot

-Any qualified elector unable to appear at the polling place on election day may request to vote an absentee ballot.
+Any qualified elector unable or unwilling to appear at the polling place on election day may request to vote an absentee ballot.
 A qualified elector must be:

 - A U.S. citizen, who will be 18 years of age or older on election day.

 - A resident of the municipality where he or she wishes to vote for at least 10 days before the election.
 The elector must also be registered in order to receive an absentee ballot.

 TO OBTAIN AN ABSENTEE BALLOT YOU MUST MAKE A REQUEST IN WRITING (this can be an email or fax)

-- Personally go to the clerk's office when the clerk is available, complete a written application, and vote an absentee ballot.
+- Personally go to the clerk's office when the clerk is available and vote an absentee ballot.